Diego Bianchi (journalist): 2000–2008

-2008-Present
+2008–present

 Bianchi made his television debut on 30 April 2008, with his segment Tolleranza Zoro being broadcast in Enrico Mentana's show Matrix on Canale 5.
 In the same year he joined the cast of Serena Dandini's show Parla con me on Rai 3, in which the videos of the segment Tolleranza Zoro were broadcast.
 This was the first time in Italy that a product born on the web was reproduced on television with the same original format.
 On 30 December 2011 LA7 broadcast Zoro 2011 - Finale di partita (Zoro 2011 - Endgame), a special episode of Tolleranza Zoro, a documentary summarising the political year that had just ended.

 In January 2012 he followed Dandini to LA7 and joined the cast of the programme The Show Must Go Off, which broadcast episodes of Tolleranza Zoro.
 In 2013 he returned to Rai with a show hosted by him for the first time, Gazebo; broadcast initially weekly in the late evening, and then daily in the pre-evening, until 2017.
 In the meantime, after making his film debut in 2012 in Il sole dentro by Paolo Bianchini, in 2014 he directed and starred in Arance & martello, which was presented at the 71st Venice International Film Festival.

 Since September 2017 he has returned to LA7 with the show Propaganda Live.

 In 2016 Bianchi was given the Archivio Disarmo Golden Dove for Peace Award, awarded annually to four journalists devoted to themes of peace and disarmament.
 In 2018 Bianchi won the Subito Gressoney Award for innovation in journalism.
 In the same year he was given the LGBT Person of the Year Award for his raising awareness of and support for LGBT rights.
 In 2022 Bianchi won the Funari Award for newsagent of the year.